Bell-CHSH inequality and unitary transformations in Quantum Field Theory: The Proca field in ( )-dimensions

-in complete agreement with the scalar-field result [cf. Eq.~\eqref{mv1}].
-Furthermore, once the additional unitary transformations of Eq.~\eqref{unitqft} are incorporated, the violation is enhanced to the same value reported in Eq.~\eqref{fvqft}.
+demonstrating that, in two spacetime dimensions, the massive Proca field is dynamically equivalent to a scalar field.
+The reduction follows from the fact that a vector field in $(1+1)$-dimensions carries a single physical degree of freedom.
+Consequently, the analysis of Bell-CHSH violations parallels the scalar case,.
 Thus, in $(1+1)$-dimensions, the Proca field exhibits no qualitative distinction from the massive scalar field regarding Bell-CHSH violations as expected from their duality relation: both theories possess the same physical content, leading to identical Bell-CHSH violations in the vacuum and exhibiting the same enhancement under unitary deformations.